Android Download & Installation Guide

 You can't complete the sign-in process.

-Permissions cannot be enabled even after following all steps above.
+Permissions can't be enabled even after following all steps above.

 The app crashes immediately after opening.

-Include your device model, Android version, and what you've already tried so we can help quickly.
+Include your device model, Android version, and what you've already tried.
 Most setup issues are resolved in one reply.